 “Avicenna synthesized the various strands of philosophical thought he inherited—the surviving Hellenic traditions along with the developments in philosophy and theology within Islam—into a self-consistent scientific system that explained all reality.
 His scientific edifice rested on Aristotelian physics and metaphysics capped with Neoplatonic emanationism in the context of Ptolemaic cosmology, all revised, re-thought, and critically re-assessed by him.
 His achievement consisted in his harmonization of the disparate parts into a rational whole, and particularly in bringing the sublunar and supralunar worlds into an intelligible relation for which he argued logically.
 The system was therefore both a research program and a worldview.”

-Al Biruni spoke several languages, wrote an incredibly detailed and insightful book on India was also an astrologer.
+Al Biruni spoke several languages, wrote an incredibly detailed and insightful book on the history, religion, and philosophies of India was also an extraordinay astrologer and is still studied today.
 There are dozens of others that can be cited, but this will not convince anyone who has decided that astrology is haram.
 Indeed, many of the most brilliant minds in Islam were accused of heresy and/or exiled.

 Of course, other religions, particularly some versions of Christianity have had their own iconoclasts and toters of pitchforks and torches, accusers and inquisitors.
 Even today I would wager that the vast majority of Christians would denounce astrology, if asked, only to check the horoscope in the newspaper because “it’s for entertainment only.”
 Few are aware that astrological ideas and imagery are woven into what was once called “high Church.”
 Many of the Popes had astrologers.